-Minimum Wage Increase for 2024: Impact for Local Businesses
+Minimum Wage Increase 2024: Impact on Businesses

-The minimum wage has increased in several states in the US over 2022 and 2023.
-According to CNN, 23 states raised their minimum wage in January 2023, as part of previously scheduled efforts to reach $15 an hour or to account for cost-of-living changes.
+The minimum wage has increased in 23 states in the US throughout 2023 and in January 2024, as part of previously scheduled efforts to reach $15 an hour or to account for cost-of-living changes.
 Some of the states with the highest minimum wage in 2023 are Washington, D.C. ($17), Washington ($15.74), California ($15.50) and New York ($15)1.
+Several states have increased the minimum wage for 2024.

-So, what happens when you crunch the numbers?
+What happens when you crunch the numbers?
 You may find that absorbing the cost is not sustainable.
 It’s not just about paying employees more.
 There are indirect costs too.
 Unemployment insurance.
 Worker’s compensation.
 Both will go up as your payroll expands.

 The challenge for businesses